nastanford/KnowledgeBase/KnowledgeBase/Projects/Campus - Git Migration Tool.md

   - wwwroot*
   - folders (Example)
     - folder name Create Repo Development
-    - folder name Clone Repo Development
+    - folder name Clone Repo Development  ***
+    - Check for GITHUB API to pull the repositories.
-    - folder name Git Pull Development - Clone Repo Production
+    - folder name Git Push Development - Clone Repo Production
-    - folder name Git Pull Development - Git Pull Production
+    - folder name Git Push Development - Git Push Production

 > When creating a repo this should only be for the root of your application.

-- [ ] How to check subfolder for hidden .git folder
+- [x] How to check subfolder for hidden .git folder
 - [ ] How to Create a Repo to Development
 - [ ] How to Clone a Repo to Production